NM005/my-first-nft-dapp/README.md

-### Project #1: How to create an NFT?
+### How to create an NFT?

 All the development information regarding the project in this directory is listed here.

 Create a sample React app.
-We have called our React app 'hello-shyft', but you can name yours anything you like.
+We have called our React app 'My Dapp', but you can name yours anything you like.

 Create React App is a comfortable environment for learning React, and is the best way to start building a new single-page application in React.
 Note that you’ll need to have Node >= 14.0.0 and npm >= 5.6 on your machine.